Daniel Webster

-Daniel Webster (January 18, 1782 – October 24, 1852) was an American lawyer and statesman who represented New Hampshire and Massachusetts in the U.S. Congress and served as the 14th and 19th U.S. secretary of state under presidents William Henry Harrison, John Tyler, and Millard Fillmore.
+Daniel Webster (January 18, 1782 – October 24, 1852) was an American lawyer, statesman, and diplomat who represented New Hampshire and Massachusetts in the U.S. Congress and served as the 14th and 19th U.S. secretary of state under presidents William Henry Harrison, John Tyler, and Millard Fillmore.
 Webster was one of the most prominent American lawyers of the 19th century, arguing over 200 cases before the United States Supreme Court in his career.
 During his life, Webster had been a member of the Federalist Party, the National Republican Party, and the Whig Party.
 He was among the three members of the Great Triumvirate along with Henry Clay and John C. Calhoun.

 Born in Salisbury, New Hampshire, in 1782, Webster established a successful legal practice in Portsmouth, New Hampshire, after graduating from Dartmouth College and serving a legal apprenticeship.
 A prominent opponent of the War of 1812, he won election to the United States House of Representatives, where he served as a leader of the Federalist Party.
 Webster left office after two terms and moved to Boston, Massachusetts.
 He became a leading attorney before the U.S. Supreme Court, winning cases such as Dartmouth College v.
 Woodward, McCulloch v.
 Maryland, and Gibbons v.
 Ogden.

 Webster returned to Congress in 1823 and became a key supporter of President John Quincy Adams.
 He won election to the United States Senate in 1827 and worked with Henry Clay to build the National Republican Party in support of Adams.
 After Andrew Jackson defeated Adams in the 1828 U.S. presidential election, Webster became a leading opponent of Jackson's domestic policies.
 He strongly objected to the theory of nullification espoused by John C. Calhoun.
 His 1830 Second Reply to Hayne speech is widely regarded as one of the greatest speeches ever delivered in Congress.